mhyeh/mhyeh.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm a first year CS Ph.D. student at UW-Madison advised by Prof. [Sharon Li](https://pages.cs.wisc.edu/~sharonli/index.html).
+I'm a second year CS Ph.D. student at UW-Madison advised by Prof. [Sharon Li](https://pages.cs.wisc.edu/~sharonli/index.html).
 My research interests are reliable machine learning and hallucination detection.

-I've also worked with Prof. [Philip Thomas](https://people.cs.umass.edu/~pthomas/) as a Master's student at UMass-Amherst, and with Dr. [Lun-Wei Ku](https://homepage.iis.sinica.edu.tw/pages/lwku/vita_en.html) as a research assistant at the Natural Language Processing and Sentiment Analysis [(NLPSA)](https://academiasinicanlplab.github.io/) Lab in Taiwan.
+I've also worked with Prof. [Philip Thomas](https://people.cs.umass.edu/~pthomas/) as a Master's student at UMass-Amherst, and with Dr. [Lun-Wei Ku](https://homepage.iis.sinica.edu.tw/pages/lwku/vita_en.html) as a research assistant at the Natural Language Processing and Sentiment Analysis [(NLPSA)](https://academiasinicanlplab.github.io/) Lab at Academia Sinica, Taiwan.

 ## Publication